-Conversion To Individual Policy If you lose retiree coverage (because, for example, your former employer no longer contributes to the Trust) you have the right to purchase an individual policy from MetLife.
-See "Conversion to Individual Policy" on page 9 for conditions and deadlines.
+If you lose retiree coverage (because, for example, your former employer no longer contributes to the Trust) you have the right to purchase an individual policy from MetLife.
+See "Conversion from Active Plan Coverage to an Individual Policy" on page 8 for conditions and deadlines.